docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 You can choose:

-* to only export CAD files
+* to only export CAD files,
-* to only export files from linked documents
+* to only export files from linked documents,
-* to export any files from parts and linked documents
+* to export any files from parts and linked documents.

 If you export the files of a product, you will obtain the files attached to the last iterations of each parts and documents.
 Otherwise, you will get the files attached to the baselined iterations.